beepscore/remy_python/README.md

     # uncomment this to enable infrared communication.

 Uncomment 2 lines.
 Required sudo.

-NOTE: Swap 17 and 18 to match my ICStation board.
+NOTE: Swap pins 17 and 18 to match my ICStation board.
+Transmit tx should be pin 18.

     sudo vi config.txt

     dtoverlay=gpio-ir,gpio_pin=18
     dtoverlay=gpio-ir-tx,gpio_pin=17

-### enable transmitting
-At first I didn't edit /etc/lirc/lirc_options.conf yet

 ### don't add or edit hardware.conf
 LIRC 0.9.4 does not use hardware.conf